-National Gallery of Victoria Presents WANG GONGXIN: VIDEO ARTIST, Now thru 9/28
+The National Gallery of Victoria Presents WANG GONGXIN: VIDEO ARTIST, 4/11-9/28

-The National Gallery of Victoria will present the large-scale, immersive video works of Wang Gongxin, one of China's most respected video artists, in a solo exhibition to open tonight, 11 April 2014.
+The National Gallery of Victoria will present the large-scale, immersive video works of Wang Gongxin, one of China's most respected video artists, in a solo exhibition to open on 11 April 2014.

 Wang Gongxin: Video Artist will present three works that reflect upon contemporary and traditional Chinese culture, displaying Gongxin's characteristically subtle humour and subverting viewers' expectations by turning seemingly ordinary situations upside down.